-Monitoring is the assessment of performance through gathering, analyzing, and interpreting data—E.g., monitoring water quality, dust emissions, noise levels, and waste generation.
+Monitoring is the performance assessment through gathering, analyzing, and interpreting data—E.g., monitoring water quality, dust emissions, noise levels, and waste generation.

-Auditing- is the systematic review of processes, procedures, and results of monitoring to determine conformance levels against a predetermined set of criteria.
+Auditing is the systematic review of processes, procedures, and monitoring results to determine conformance levels against a predetermined set of criteria.
 Is your system working – meeting its intended outcome?

 Monitoring and auditing track the processes towards an established set of objectives and enable intelligent decisions before they become critical.
 (Like flying a plane using the dials in the cockpit).

-What are the Major New Changes in this Certification?
+What are the Major New Changes in ISO 14001?

-- Environmental Sustainability as the aim of EMS
+- Environmental Sustainability is the aim of EMS.

 What are the Benefits of ISO 14001 Certification?

-The ISO environment management system delivers on many vital points that benefit the organization and the environment.
+The ISO 14001 environmental management system delivers on many vital points that benefit the organization and the environment.

-- Formal accredited certificate giving confidence to customers and stakeholders
+- A formal accredited certificate gives confidence to customers and stakeholders.

 - Fulfilling legal & regulatory requirements.

-- Set targets to reduce use, water use, and waste to landfill
+- Set targets to reduce use, water use, and waste in landfills.

 Initiate and maintain procedures to improve efficiencies, including:

-- Promote a culture of environmental awareness among staff and contractors to encourage good adoption of the EMS, but also gain knowledge on improvement idea
+- Promote a culture of environmental awareness among staff and contractors to encourage good adoption of the EMS and gain knowledge on improvement ideas.

-- Monitor and measure environmental performance against key indicator
+- Monitor and measure environmental performance against key indicators.

 - Regularly assess progress towards achieving the set objective.

-- Driven by government policy and communicates good practice to industry and communities
+- Driven by government policy and communicates good practices to industry and communities.

 - Build goodwill from customers, employees, and stakeholders.

-- The Organization shall monitor, measure, analyses, and evaluate its environmental performance.
+- The Organization shall monitor, measure, analyze, and evaluate its environmental performance.

 - The methods for monitoring, measurement, analysis, and evaluation, as applicable, to ensure valid results.

-- The Company shall ensure that calibrated or verified monitoring and measurements equipment is used and maintained as appropriate.
+- The Company shall ensure that calibrated or verified monitoring and measurement equipment is used and maintained as appropriate.

-- The Organization shall evaluate its environmental performance and effectiveness of the environmental management system.
+- The Organization shall evaluate its environmental performance and the effectiveness of the environmental management system.

 - The Company shall communicate relevant environmental performance information internally and externally, as identified in its communication processes and as required by its compliance obligations.